pucefti/BiomeAtlas/README.md

 # BiomeAtlas

 A Forge mod for 1.10.2 that generates a map of biomes via command or on startup.
+To easily find the perfect spot the map is interactive.
+Same biome type is highlighted when overring it.

 * Supports mod-added biomes.
 * Great for finding that perfect seed.